therealplato/missing-prom-metrics/README.md

 Send a GET request to http://localhost:9000 to trigger a metric.

 Observe that the metric is not shown on the metrics page.

+Changing the vendoring strategy to `dep` has solved the problem but I don't know why, see the `dep` branch.